Cape Town: Overview

-In recent years, Cape Town has experienced a resurgence in violent crime, particularly driven by gang violence in areas like the Cape Flats.
-This increase in violence is attributed to various factors including economic inequality (which can be linked to the legacy of apartheid's spatial and social divisions), unemployment, alcohol abuse, the prevalence of illegal firearms, a lack of rehabilitation and support services for offenders leading to recidivism, and a lack of community safety organizations.
+Crime in Cape Town in general is attributed to various factors, many of which are shared with other major South African metros.
+These include economic inequality (which can be linked to the legacy of apartheid's spatial and social divisions), unemployment, alcohol abuse, the prevalence of illegal firearms, a lack of rehabilitation and support services for offenders leading to recidivism, and a lack of community safety organizations.

 Crime in Cape Town is a serious problem which affects the quality of life and safety of its residents and visitors.
-Between 2022 and 2023, Cape Town recorded the highest number of murders in a single year of any city in the world at 2,998, followed by Johannesburg and Durban, an increase of 8.6% year-on-year.
+Between 2022 and 2023, Cape Town recorded the highest number of murders in a single year of any city in the world, at 2,998, followed by fellow South African metros Johannesburg and Durban.
+This represented an increase of 8.6% year-on-year.
 Household crimes including burglary also increased in the same period.
-Mexico's Citizen Council for Public Security and Criminal Justice ranks it among the most violent cities in the world.
+In 2022, Mexico's Citizen Council for Public Security and Criminal Justice ranked Cape Town among the most violent cities in the world, based on average crime statistics across all suburbs.